VictoriaMetrics/VictoriaMetrics/README.md

 VictoriaMetrics supports Prometheus-compatible relabeling for all the ingested metrics if `-relabelConfig` command-line flag points to a file containing a list of [relabel_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) entries.
+The `-relabelConfig` also can point to http or https url.
+For example, `-relabelConfig=https://config-server/relabel_config.yml`.
 See [this article with relabeling tips and tricks](https://valyala.medium.com/how-to-use-relabeling-in-prometheus-and-victoriametrics-8b90fc22c4b2).

 Example contents for `-relabelConfig` file: